 The As-Found License field (on the Notices Text tab for a selected inventory item in the Analysis Workbench and in Project Inventory) shows the license text or license references found in the scanned codebase.

-The following shows the Notices Text tab in the Analysis Workbench.
+The following shows the Notices Text tab in focus in the lower part of the Analysis Workbench.